javierbyte/react-statevalidator/README.md

         }
     }

-    /*
 And when you need to validate...
-    */

     this.getInvalidStates();

-    /*
-    returns an object with the INVALID values, like
+This returns an object with the INVALID values, like:

     {
         aNumber: true,
         stringLessThan10: tue
     }

 Everything else is valid.